Jharra Chhetri

-Jharra Chhetri(/ˈʒərrɑː/) are the subgroup of the Chhetri caste of the Khas ethnic group.
+Jharra Chhetri (/ˈʒərrɑː/) are the tagadhari subgroup of the Chhetri caste of the Khas ethnic group.
 Jharra Chhetri wear the six threaded Janai (sacred thread).
-They are historically Indo Aryan people.
-Communities of Jharras include Basnet/Basnyat, Thapa, Karki, Kunwar, Khadka, Katuwal, Rawat, and Bisht.
+In the socio-religious culture of Nepal, Jharra Chhetris were accorded ritually pure status.
+This was in contrast to Matwali Chhetris who drank alcohol and did not wear the sacred thread and hence were considered ritually impure.

 Etymology and background

 "Chhetri" is a direct derivative or a Nepalese vernacular of the Sanskrit word Kshatriya.

+Chhetris before the introduction of the first legal code of Nepal (Mukuki Ain) of 1854 were previously referred to as Khas.
+The legal code, on the order of Nepal's ruler Jung Bahadur Rana, issued 'ilkap' or title to Khas by the introduction of royal decree: 'From here on, all the Tagadhari Khas Jāti has been granted the ilkap of Chhetri jaati.
+In committing this to writing in documents, one should first write the name of the person, then his thar (clan) after the ilkap of Chhetri."

-Chhetris along with Brahmins are considered among the twice born castes called Tagadhari in Nepal and they wear the sacred thread called the Yagnopavita.
+Chhetris along with Brahmins were considered among the twice born castes called Tagadhari in Nepal and they wear the sacred thread called the Yagnopavita.
 Chhetris are considered among the Pahadi caste groups and they speak Nepali language as their mother tongue which is highly influenced by Sanskrit.